 The concept of digital lending does not simply mean that a consumer can apply for a credit product online or on a mobile device.
 To be a digital lender requires being able to complete the entire application process digitally, proceeding along the entire borrowing journey – through the disbursement process – without visiting a physical facility.
 If a potential borrower can’t request credit and receive funds quickly, on the platform they desire, a provider is simply ‘faking digital’.

-In this year’s research into digital lending, the Digital Banking Report found that 85% of financial institutions allowed consumers to apply for a loan online, with only 44% providing the ability to do the same on a mobile device.
+In this year’s Digital Banking Report research on Digital Lending and Account Opening, sponsored by MeridianLink, we found that 85% of financial institutions allowed consumers to apply for a loan online, with only 44% providing the ability to do the same on a mobile device.
 The good news is that both of these numbers increased significantly since 2019.
 The bad news is that only 66% allowed the entire process to be completed online, with only 46% allowing end-to-end completion on a mobile device.

 This digital capability lags what is now possible for digital checking account openings.
 In this year’s research, we found that 72% of organizations now allow consumers to open a checking account end-to-end on a website (up from 61% in 2019) while 46% provide this capability on a mobile device (up from 36% in 2019).
 While encouraging, these numbers are still insufficient for a person who has now become accustomed to ordering groceries, selecting movies, communicating with dozens of people at once or buying anything imaginable (even a car) with a simple click of a button.

 Leading the pack are the large number of digital fintech and big tech providers who have built capabilities from the inside out as opposed to simply replacing paper and legacy processes with digital functionality.
 Most traditional financial institution digital lending solutions still lack both functionality and speed beyond the basics.

 - COVID-19 Provides Opportunity for Digital Transformation